KKlob/Personal-Portfolio/README.md

  - Write tests for responsiveness of site and components
    - Start with base tests for containers and add component level tests as developed.
    - Problem with some devices not assigning full window height/width to containers.
 Research proper way to assign height/width
- - Finish responsive styling and create a uniform way of updating styling across the components
+ - refactor text styling to be uniform and easily edited throughout application

 ## WireFarme